hosnimed/keycloak-admin-client-sample/README.md

 - Gradle 4.5
 - Keycloak 3.4.2.Final

+# Demo
+This sample aims to demonstrate the following features :
+- Create new user in KC
+- Retrieve the created user from KC
+- Update the retrieved user
+- Assign already defined realm role, client role to a user
+- Delete a user from KC

 # TODO
 1. Refactor the project structure
 2. Resolve "Conflict" error response code after creating the user